-There were about 148,700 jobs for Logistician in 2016 (in the United States).
+In the United States, there were 148,700 jobs for Logistician in 2016.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Logistician by 2026.
 There will be an estimated 15,600 positions for Logistician per year.

 The states with the most job growth for Logistician are Nevada, Utah, and Florida.
 Watch out if you plan on working in Washington, Alaska, or Maryland.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Logistician

 The typical yearly salary for Logisticians is somewhere between $44,440 and $119,950.